rayenxgamer/pyinvaders/README.md

 # pyinvaders
-just some knockoff space invaders i made in a day for a school project
+just some knockoff space invaders i made in couple days for a school project